 Data Lake Advantages

-- Data Lake gives business users immediate access to all.
+- Data Lake gives business users immediate access to all data.

 Data Lake Disadvantages

-Some say the data lake is a dream, but we know of organizations that are making this approach a reality, the internal infrastructures developed at Google, Yahoo and Facebook provide their developers with the advantages and agility of the data lake dream.
+There are many organizations that are making this approach a reality, the internal infrastructures developed at Google, Amazon, and Facebook provide their developers with the advantages and agility of the data lake dream.
 For each of these companies, the data lake created a value chain through which new types of business value emerged:

 Ahmed Banafa, Author the Books: